vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Sat Apr 11 03:45:34 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Sun Apr 12 04:17:13 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER